About Master Hughes

 Hughes has trained thousands of individuals including government and law

 enforcement employees and crisis center workers.
-He has trained executives in
+He has trained

-security and safety procedures, his is a life of action not talk.
+executives in security and safety procedures, his is a life of action not talk.

-Master Hughes has even traveled to New York to provide security training for an
+Master Hughes has even traveled to New York to provide security training

-international company with staff in numerous countries.
+for an international company with staff in numerous countries.

 It is good that someone in the Buddhist community is so recognized.
 His

-expertise also includes training for humanitarian workers in traumatic stress and
+expertise also includes training for humanitarian workers in traumatic stress

-antiviolence programs.
+and antiviolence programs.

-Even though he has appeared before thousands of people he is still a relatively
+Even though he has appeared before thousands of people he is still a

-Well known for his work having spent twenty years working with troubled and
+Well known for his work having spent twenty years working with troubled

-violent youth.
+and violent youth.

-sitting in robes without leaving his mark on the world."
+life of sitting in robes without leaving his mark on the world."

-His Buddhist name reflects his depth of knowledge, he has lectured at many
+His Buddhist name reflects his depth of knowledge, he has lectured at

-Texas.
+University of Texas.

-Master of the Martial arts,now retired,his martial arts career spanned 30 years.
+Master of the Martial arts,now retired,his martial arts career spanned 30

-trauma responder.
+as a trauma responder.

 Recognition

-Having been recognized 9 times, once by the United States Department of Justice
+Having been recognized 9 times, once by the United States Department of

-court of Texas.
+before the supreme court of Texas.